-Donated Services and In-Kind Contributions - Contributed services and costs are reflected at the fair value of the contribution received.
+Donated Services and In-Kind Contributions - In-kind contributions are reflected at the fair value of the contribution received in accordance with ASC 958.605.30-11.
+Contributed services and costs are reflected at the fair value of the contribution received.
 The contributions of services and costs are recognized if they (a) create or enhance nonfinancial assets or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
 Such amounts, which are based upon information provided by third-party service providers, are recorded at their estimated fair value determined on the date of contribution and are reported as contributions in-kind and supporting services on the accompanying statement of activities and statements of functional expenses.